DD2480-Group-18/coverage/report.md

 What are your main take-aways from this project?
 What did you learn?

 Is there something special you want to mention here?

+## P+

+- We have carried out the refactoring (see `f/refactoring`)
+- We have written four new unit tests each (see `f/coverage-improvement`)
+- We are using issues and systematic commit messages (linked to issues) to manage this project